 The US India defence cooperation initiated during US President Bill Clinton’s tenure has now developed into a full-fledged strategic partnership due to the convergence of interests important for both the countries .

-The Indian fear for unpredictable US behaviour and the possibility any future US sanctions have also gradually declined .
+The Indian fear for unpredictable US behavior and the possibility any future US sanctions have also gradually declined .
 The Trump administration has not invoked any sanctions against India so far despite the Indian purchase of Russian S-400 system and purchase of Iranian oil .
 US has also not objected to India’s recent successful tests of long-range nuclear-capable missile ( Agni 5 SSM ) tests which both China and Pakistan objected to.

-US India has already sealed two crucial foundational agreement necessary for the sale of high tech defence equipments to India .
+US India has already sealed two crucial foundational agreement necessary for the sale of high tech defence equipment to India .
 US companies are going all out to establish a firm grip on the lucrative Indian arms market .

 US Interest In Indian Defence Market